Mahmoud Reza Banki

-Mahmoud Reza Banki (محمودرضا بانکی; born 1976) is an Iranian-American scientist, management consultant and startup executive (CFO & CSO).
+Mahmoud Reza Banki (محمودرضا بانکی; born 1976) is an Iranian-American scientist, management consultant and business executive.

 Born in Tehran, Iran, Banki immigrated to the US to attend college and became a naturalized US citizen in the 1990s.
 In January 2010, Banki was arrested and charged with violating US sanctions against Iran by the United States Attorney's office in New York City.
 Ultimately Banki won his case on appeal, and it was permanently closed in July 2012.
 Banki spoke about his case at a TED Talk in 2014, presenting a case for change in criminal justice.
 As of 2015 a documentary film about the case was being made.
 In The Moth podcast released January 2017, Banki spoke to the personal toll of the ordeal.
 Banki has also spoken before various audiences for the cause of improving the criminal justice system.
 As of 2022, Banki was Chief Financial Officer and Chief Strategy Officer at leading streaming company Tubi.
 On January 20, 2021, Banki received a full and unconditional pardon from the President of the United States.
+He was the CFO of X Corp. between November 2024 and October 2025.

 Biography

-After migrating to America, Banki graduated from the University of California at Berkeley and subsequently earned a PhD in Chemical Engineering with a focus on Biotechnology from Princeton University and has published numerous scientific articles and a biotechnology book.
+After migrating to America, Banki graduated from the University of California, Berkeley and subsequently earned a PhD in chemical engineering with a focus on biotechnology from Princeton University.
+He has published numerous scientific articles and a biotechnology book.
 After completing his PhD, he worked as a management consultant at the New York City office of McKinsey & Company.
 In January 2010, Banki was arrested and prosecuted by the United States Attorney's office in New York City.
 He was charged with violating US sanctions against Iran.
 He spent 22 months in prison before winning his case on appeal in the Second Circuit Court of Appeals, with all charges against him related to the sanctions being dismissed.
 After his release Banki earned a Master of Business Administration from the University of California, Los Angeles, and worked at NBCUniversal.